 FAQ for patients and visitors

-At the moment we are facing a virus that is currently untreatable.
-Also this time there will be considerations on possible vaccination strategies, but this will only help those who are not yet infected.
-That means, the treatment is limited to alleviating symptoms, i.e. to dampen strong febrile reactions with antipyretic drugs, to support the patient’s circulation and if breathing is difficult , oxygen is given.
+We are facing a virus that is currently not optimally treatable.
+Treatment is limited to relieving the symptoms, that is, to dampen strong febrile reactions with antipyretic drugs, to support the circulation and, if breathing is difficult, to give oxygen.

-In severe cases, patients are connected to a ventilator, which means that they are admitted to the intensive care unit in hospital.
-There they often have to be treated for a very long time, i.e. three to four weeks.
+In severe cases, the patients are connected to a ventilator, which means that they come to the hospital in the intensive care unit.
+And then they often have to be treated there for a very long time, i.e. three to four weeks.

-None of the drugs currently under public discussion, such as those for malaria, HIV or Ebola, are used by the MHH.
-These are all potentially effective, but the problem is that there are no reliable data on the effects and side effects of all these drugs in Covid-19 patients.
+The MHH does not use any of the drugs that initially circulated in the public debate, for example against malaria, HIV or Ebola.
+While these are all potentially effective.
+But the problem is that there is no reliable data on the effects and side effects of any of these drugs in Covid 19 patients.

-The big challenge for doctors and nurses is that this disease is different from those known to date.
-The course of the disease is extremely difficult to predict and is often wavelike - i.e. the patient is doing well and then suddenly the condition worsens again for a variety of reasons.
+The big challenge for doctors and nursing staff is that this disease is different from what we have known up to now.
+The course of the disease is extremely difficult to predict and often runs in waves - i.e. the patient is fine and then the condition worsens again for a wide variety of reasons.

 Risk factors are an age of 65 upwards with underlying conditions of the respiratory tract and the cardiovascular system, diabetes, overweight and high blood pressure.
 People of middle age can also become seriously ill, although this is rarer.
 Young people become ill only slightly in most of the cases; unfortunately, there are exceptions in which young people also have died.